 Conclusion:

 Big Data and Mobile BI & reporting apps are in huge prevalence these days.
-Embedded BI is the real future of the present generation’s reporting software tools.
+Embedded BI along with AI (artificial intelligence) is the real future of the next generation reporting software tools.
+Users have to just feed in data, get a visual representation of the usable data, gather insights, and make informed decisions.
 Live data feeds have already taken the place of the traditional reports.
+Whether it is operational reporting, analytical reporting, or financial reporting, the modern-day reporting tools are capable of handling all necessary requirements and deliver centralized metrics in real-time.

-The IDC study reports that the global query, report, and analysis market has reached around $12 billion in 2018 and it is expected to rise at a CAGR of 7.6% in the next five years.
+The global reporting software market is estimated to cross $14.94 Billion in 2024 and further expected to rise at a CAGR of 12.81% in the next few years.
 This data has become a ‘food for thought’ for the experts and analysts to understand how rapidly the trend for digital reports is spreading in the market and benefiting the organizations as well.

-The year 2019-20 is going to experience an extremely customized form of BI-based reporting strategies.
-The data discovery and data quality management will be on peak and more focus is expected on the combination of clean and secure data for simple and powerful presentation via different kinds of reports.
-Multi-cloud strategies and artificial intelligence are giving a growing edge to the reporting platforms to develop qualitative reporting software tools that can help in superior business decision-making practices.
+The future years are going to experience an extremely customized form of BI-based reporting strategies.
+The data discovery and data quality management will be at peak and more focus is expected on the combination of clean and secure data for simple and powerful presentation via different kinds of reports.
+Multi-cloud strategies, artificial intelligence and automation are giving a growing edge to the reporting platforms to develop qualitative reporting software tools that can help in superior business decision-making practices.